Kahana vs. Coursera: What are the Differences?

 It's important to note that the pricing and availability of Coursera courses and programs can change over time, and there may be additional fees for academic credit or other services.
 For the most up-to-date information on pricing and fees, it's best to check the Coursera website or contact their customer support directly.

-Sign up for FREE
+Sign up for free

 You can use Kahana for free forever, without incurring any charges, even if you decide to remain on the free plan and do not acquire any subscribers for your hub.

-Kahana's Featured Hubs page is a carefully selected assortment of exceptional hubs developed on the Kahana platform.
+The Kahana Explore page is a carefully selected assortment of exceptional hubs developed on the Kahana platform.
 The page is intended to highlight the caliber and variety of content that can be produced using Kahana, as well as to assist users in discovering new and engaging hubs to explore.

-The Featured Hubs page encompasses hubs on an extensive array of subjects, ranging from business and marketing to health and wellness, and beyond.
+The Explore page encompasses hubs on an extensive array of subjects, ranging from business and marketing to health and wellness, and beyond.
 Users can explore the assortment, preview the content, and subscribe to the hubs that capture their interest.
 Creators can also propose their own hubs to be considered for inclusion on the page.

 Quick answers